CartoDB/carto-selfhosted-helm/customizations/README.md

 ## Architecture diagram

 <!--
-We should add an arquitectural diagram to make it easier for customers to understand the parts and the relationship between them.
+TODO: We should add an arquitectural diagram to make it easier for customers to understand the parts and the relationship between them.
 -->

 ## How to define customizations